Skip to main content

 Mobile Infants

 As is the case with younger infants, positive interactions are the foundation of guidance with mobile infants.
 Staff members help mobile infants learn the foundation of self-control by helping them learn to explore safely and begin soothing themselves.
 To keep the baby or others safe, there may be times when staff members must help the baby stop a certain behavior.
 Perhaps the baby is pulling someone’s hair or trying to wiggle out of the stroller safety harness.
 According to Zero to Three (2009), staff members should focus on redirecting the baby’s attention: Set limits clearly and firmly, but do not get angry.
-For example, when a mobile infant pulls another child’s hair, a staff members might say, “That hurts Bryson’s head.
+For example, when a mobile infant pulls another child’s hair, a staff member might say, “That hurts Bryson’s head.
 Let’s pull on this squishy ball.”
-They might distract the child who is trying to escape the stroller by pointing out an interesting animal, offering him something to hold, or singing a song together.
+They might distract the child who is trying to escape the stroller by pointing out an interesting animal, offering them something to hold, or singing a song together.
 Mobile infants respond well to guidance techniques that:

 • Help them know what to do rather than what not to do.
-Staff members use positive language like, “Come to the climber” instead of “Stop climbing the book shelf.”
+Staff members use positive language like, “Come to the climber” instead of “Stop climbing the bookshelf.”

 • Provide safe spaces for exploration.
 Make sure everything in the room is safe for tiny fingers and mouths.